Need help dealing with violent or distressing online content? Learn more

 Misuse of parental controls

 Parental controls are not one-size-fits-all solution.
-They are often promoted as a way to keep your loved ones safe, but in some cases they could encourage an unhealthy level of surveillance and over-control, causing mistrust and harm.
+They are often promoted as a way to keep your loved ones safe but, in some cases, they could encourage an unhealthy level of surveillance and over-control by parents, causing mistrust and harm.

 Young people, especially teenagers, need some personal space to develop a sense of identity, boundaries and independence.
-So it’s important to make sure your level of use is aligned with your child’s age and maturity, which usually means reducing parental controls as they get older.
+It’s important to make sure your use of parental controls is aligned with your child’s age and maturity, which usually means reducing parental controls as they get older.

 It may be helpful to keep these things in mind: